choria-io/asyncjobs/overview/golang-overview/index.md

 The task is sent to the store and placed in the `EMAIL` work queue for processing.

-## Consuming and Processing Tasks
+## Consuming and processing tasks

-Messages are consumed and handled by matching their type and from a specific Queue.
-Task processors can run concurrently across different processes and each processes can process a number of tasks concurrently.
-Per-process and per-Queue concurrency limits can be set.
+Messages are consumed and handled by matching their type on a specific queue.
+Task processors can run concurrently across processes, and each process can handle multiple tasks concurrently.
+Per-process and per-queue concurrency limits are configurable.

-We'll show a few more options than typical to get a feel for what's possible.
+The following example uses more options than typical:

 ```go
 client, err := asyncjobs.NewClient(